 In the case of unintentional acts leading to your loved one’s death, the success of your lawsuit may depend in part on your lawyer’s ability to prove that defendants named in your case acted negligently.
-It’s important to hire a wrongful death lawyer who will fight to hold the responsible parties accountable for their actions.
+It’s important to hire a wrongful death lawyer in Texas City who will fight to hold the responsible parties accountable for their actions.

 Negligence and Wrongful Death Claims